Challenges in Education: The Role of a Modern Teacher

 - Provide insight and learning support to students, both inside and outside the classroom environment

-But it's not just the role of teachers that is changing.
+It is not just the role of teachers that is changing.
 The role of students is also evolving and this is described in the video below.

 Changing Roles of Teachers and Leaners